-In this minor, students shall have gained knowledge and skills in the field of sensing, embedded control and connectivity.
-As regards knowledge depth, the minor is comparable to the second-year ICT & Technology curriculum.
+In this minor the student has gained knowledge and skills in the field of signals, sensors and actuators, embedded systems and filtering techniques.
+The depth is comparable to the second-year ICT & Technology curriculum.

-4. Overview of educational activities of the minor (see Fout!
-Verwijzingsbron niet gevonden.)
+4. Overview of educational activities of the minor)